gabesmsft/FunctionAppWithStorageEndpointsARM/README.md

 The Azure Function app provisioned in this sample uses an [Azure Functions Elastic Premium plan](https://docs.microsoft.com/azure/azure-functions/functions-premium-plan#features).

-If you don't execute the optional inline deployment script, specify the plan size that you want in the "initialplansize" parameter, and you can ignore the "finalplansize" parameter.
-Otherwise, set "initialplansize" to a value that is different from the size you want the plan to use.

 ### Azure Storage account

 The Storage account that the Function uses for operation and for file contents.